 Different organisms exhibit bias towards use of certain codons over others for the same amino acid.
 Some species are known to avoid certain codons almost entirely.
-Why such biases exist and the effect they have on protein expression are still subject to debate in the fields of molecular evolution and biotechnology; however, they can impact expression significantly.
+The effect codon use has on protein expression is complex and not completely understood; however, they can impact expression significantly.
 Therefore, it is important to consider codon optimization when performing expression studies.

 Studies also show that translationally efficient codons can increase elongation rate, accuracy of translation, or both .
 However, it is noteworthy that there are also studies showing no or weak correlations between codon bias and gene expression .
 These findings suggest that we do not have a comprehensive understanding of the effect of codon usage in all systems.
 Alternative strategies may have different levels of success in distinct organisms and with different types of expression.
 While codon optimization can improve protein expression, it does not provide a guarantee.

 This is because protein expression levels can be influenced by many factors, including tRNA copies , mRNA stability , protein folding kinetics , protein stability, protein transport, toxicity of the protein within the expression cell environment, and a host of other factors that vary for each protein and organism.
 As a result, any optimization demands experimental verification.

 How does the IDT Codon Optimization Tool work?